Don’t judge Key Largo by the view from the highway.

 John Pennekamp Coral Reef State Park (MM 103, oceanside) Snorkeling, diving, glass-bottom tour boat, beaches, boat ramps, campground, hiking and kayak trails.

-Read more: Pennekamp Coral Reef State Park
+Read more about Pennekamp Coral Reef State Park

 Things to do in Key Largo: Kayaking